 site, as well as what type of IA design to use.

-There are several IA layouts to choose from.
-The following are a
+There are several IA layouts to choose from; some of the most common ones are pictured below:

 All in one